ent/ent/doc/md/extension.md

 ### Introduction

-The Ent [Extension API](https://pkg.go.dev/entgo.io/ent/entc#Extension) facilitates that creation of code-generation extensions that bundle together [codegen hooks](code-gen.md#code-generation-hooks), [Templates](templates.md) and [Annotations](templates.md#annotations) to create reusable components that add new rich functionality to Ent's core.
+The Ent [Extension API](https://pkg.go.dev/entgo.io/ent/entc#Extension) facilitates the creation of code-generation extensions that bundle together [codegen hooks](code-gen.md#code-generation-hooks), [templates](templates.md) and [annotations](templates.md#annotations) to create reusable components that add new rich functionality to Ent's core.
+For example, Ent's [entgql plugin](https://pkg.go.dev/entgo.io/contrib/entgql#Extension) exposes an `Extension` that automatically generates GraphQL servers from an Ent schema.

 ### Defining a New Extension